Satellite phone

 A satellite phone (also called a satellite telephone or satphone) is a type of mobile phone that connects to the public switched telephone network through orbiting satellites instead of terrestrial cell sites.

-They function in areas without terrestrial network coverage but require line-of-sight to a satellite.
+While cellular telephone service companies rely on cell towers, satellite service functions even in areas without terrestrial network coverage but require line-of-sight to a satellite.
 Most support voice, text, and low-bandwidth data services.

-Uses

-Satellite phones are used in areas where conventional communication infrastructure is unavailable or has been disrupted.

-Typical applications include maritime and aviation communication, remote expeditions, mining, logistics, and emergency response.

 Equipment

 Early handsets were large and required deployable antennas, while later models are comparable in size to ordinary smartphones.

 Fixed ship and vehicle installations use directional microwave antennas that track satellites automatically.

 Smaller systems may rely on VoIP over satellite internet links such as BGAN or VSAT.

 Indoor reception is limited and may require external antennas or repeaters.
 More recently, unmodified smartphones with no special support for satellite communication are also able to be used for direct-to-phone satellite telephony.